pryoung/papers/2023_orbiter_flare/README.md

 This folder contains routines used to generate figures for the article by M. Janvier et al. about the 2-April-2022 flare and CME that was observed by Solar Orbiter.
-The figures are derived from Hinode/EIS and SDO/AIA, and the article is due to be submitted to the journal Astronomy & Astrophysics.
+The figures are derived from Hinode/EIS and SDO/AIA, and the article was submitted to the journal Astronomy & Astrophysics in April 2023.

 There are five figures (jpeg format), each with their associated IDL routine (.pro).
 There is also a routine to generate the image frames for a movie.